the difference between an Index Fund and etf

 What Is Indexing?

-If you want to track the market, the best way to do that is to buy all of the assets in that market in the correct proportion.
+If you want to track the market over the long term, the best way to do that is to buy all of the assets in that market in the correct proportion.
 For example, if you wanted to track the S&P 500, you could buy all of the companies listed on that index in the proportion that they are represented in that index.
 So if company A made up 5% of the S&P 500, 5% of your investments would be in that company.

 Of course, there are problems with that.
 The S&P 500 index is comprised of around 500 companies listed on the NYSE (New York Stock Exchange).
 Imagine buying shares in 500 companies.
 There would be large dealing charges associated with that and it would be very time-intensive.
 You would also have to rebalance your portfolio constantly.